tdom::schema -

 ?event specific data?

-- This method allows the validation of hierarchical data against
+- This method enables validation of hierarchical data against the

 - start name ?attributes? ?namespace?